rozaghaedi/rozaghaedi/README.md

 # Hello!
-I'm Rosa — Software Developer
+I'm Rosa — a Software Engineer
 ### I build ML systems for CV and NLP.

 ### 🌐 Connect with me